himdel/lint-po/README.md

 * reads utf-8 encoded *.po files
 * skips `msgid/msgstr` pairs where either value is unset
-* compares original/translation pairs for common interpolation markars:
+* compares original/translation pairs for common interpolation markers:
   * supports `{name}`, `{123}`, `<123>`, `</123>`, `<123/>`, `%(name)s`
   * ensures both messages use the same set of variables - no renames, no removals, no additions
 * supports Github Actions error reporting syntax (when `env.GITHUB_ACTIONS` is set)